ConnorLinfoot/MC2FA/README.md

 - Disables basic tasks like player movment, block breaking, chat, inventory changes and more.

 ## TODO
-- BungeeCord support (as it's not completed yet!)
+- BungeeCord support.
 - Fallback key, allow players to be given a backup key in the case that they lose their 2FA device.
 - Admin commands, allow staff to view players with 2FA and disable if needed.
 - Built-in QR display, using maps if possible!
+- Auto-allow if on the same IP within a certain time (option)